JeschkeLab/autoDEER/_sources/source/autoEPR/Getting_Started.rst.txt

 This imports the whole autoEPR which can be accessed with `autoEPR.[class/function]`.
-Meanwhile we have loaded the :ref:`BrukerAWG <BrukerAWG>` interface which can simply be accesed with `interface`.
+Meanwhile we have loaded the :meth:`BrukerAWG <autodeer.hardware.Bruker_AWG.BrukerAWG>` interface which can simply be accesed with `interface`.
 This is done to keep scripts as general between interfaces.